How to Prepare for a Job Interview

-It's important to listen to the interviewer, to pay attention, and to take time, if you need it, to compose an appropriate answer.
+It's important to listen to the interviewer, pay attention, and take time, if you need it, to compose an appropriate answer.
 It's also important to discuss your qualifications in a way that will impress the interviewer.

 Also, be ready to engage the interviewer.
 You want there to be a give and take in the conversation, so you're building a relationship with the interviewer rather than just providing rote responses to questions.
 Have questions of your own ready to ask the interviewer.